7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Monitor.md

 	- Name and Description
 - Action Group - collection of notification preferences that you define as an Azure subscription owner
 	- Action Type:
-		- **Automation runbook**: An automation runbook is the ability to define, build, orchestrate, manage, and report on workflows that support system and network operational processes.
+		- **Automation runbook**: An automation runbook is the ability to define, build, orchestrate, manage, and report on workflows that support///////welcome-pack system and network operational processes.
 A runbook workflow can potentially interact with all types of infrastructure elements, such as applications, databases, and hardware.
 		- **Azure Functions**: Azure Functions is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.
 		- **ITSM**: The action can connect Azure and a supported IT Service Management (ITSM) product or service.
 This action requires an ITSM connection.
 		- **Logic Apps**: Azure Logic Apps connects your business-critical apps and services by automating your workflows.